Algebraic degrees of pseudo-Anosov stretch factors: Collections of curves

 Examples for the cases \begin{itemize} \item $g\ge 5$, $r=3$, $n$ is arbitrary, \item $g\ge 6$, $r=5$, $n$ is arbitrary, \end{itemize} have been given in \Cref{part:left-to-right}.
 The only case that remains is $g=5$, $r=5$. \Cref{fig:N_5_rank_5} gives an example when $n=0$.
 The intersection matrix is

 and it is invertible.
-When $n>0$, add parallel curves separating the punctures as in the end of \Cref{part:left-to-right}. \end{proofpart}
+When $n>0$, we add parallel curves separating the punctures as in the end of \Cref{part:left-to-right}. \end{proofpart}

-\begin{proofpart}[Unrestricted case, $g\le 4$] The following table summarizes the ranks we need to realize on the surfaces $N_{g,n}$ when $g \le 4$.
+\begin{proofpart}[Unrestricted case, $g\le 4$] \Cref{table:rank-ranges} summarizes the ranks we need to realize on the surfaces $N_{g,n}$ when $g \le 4$.

 We construct only finitely many examples (shown in parentheses in \Cref{table:rank-ranges}).
 When $g \le 3$, these examples and \Cref{lemma:adding-a-puncture} take care of all cases.
-The case $g=4$ is different, since $N_4$ is a closed surface and \Cref{lemma:adding-a-puncture} does not apply.
-However, the rank 3, 4 and 5 collections on $N_4$ still fill when a puncture is added, so the same collections realize the ranks 3, 4 and 5 on $N_{4,1}$.
-To realize 6 and 7, we apply \Cref{lemma:adding_a_crosscap} for our rank 4 collections on $N_{3,1}$.
+What is different in the case $g=4$ is that the surface with the smallest number of punctures ($N_4$) is closed, so we cannot apply \Cref{lemma:adding-a-puncture} to construct examples on $N_{4,1}$ from the examples on $N_4$.
+However, the rank 3, 4 and 5 collections we will construct on $N_4$ still fill when a puncture is added, so the same collections realize the ranks 3, 4 and 5 on $N_{4,1}$.
+To realize 6 and 7, we apply \Cref{lemma:attaching_a_crosscap} for our rank 4 collections on $N_{3,1}$.
 Finally, we describe a rank 8 example explicitly. \Cref{lemma:adding-a-puncture} can then be used to complete the construction for all $N_{g,n}$ with $g=4$ and $n>1$.